 Saint of the Day – 20 January – St Sebastian Martyr, Roman Soldier.
-He was born in Milan and was martyred in c 288.
-Patronages – against cattle disease, against plague, diseased cattle, dying people, plague victims, against enemies of religion, enemies of religion, archers, armourers,arrowsmiths, athletes, bookbinders, fletchers, gardeners, gunsmiths, hardware stores,ironmongers, lace makers, lace workers, lead workers, masons, police officers, racquet makers, soldiers, stone masons, stonecutters, Pontifical Swiss Guards, World Youth Day 2013, Bacolod, Philippines, diocese of, Tarlac, Philippines, diocese of, 22 cities.
-Attributes – arrows, crown, semi- naked youth with arrows piercing his body.
-St Sebastian was martyred during the Roman emperor Diocletian’s persecution of Christians.
+He was born in Milan and was Martyred in c 288.
+Patronages – against cattle disease, against plague/epidemics and the victims, dying people, against enemies of religion, archers, armourers,arrowsmiths, athletes, bookbinders, fletchers, gardeners, gunsmiths, hardware stores,ironmongers, lace makers, lace workers, lead workers, masons, police officers, racquet makers, soldiers, stone masons, stonecutters, Pontifical Swiss Guards, Bacolod, Philippines, Diocese of, Tarlac, Philippines, Diocese of, 22 Cities.
+St Sebastian was Martyred during the Roman Emperor Diocletian’s persecution of Christians.
 He is commonly depicted in art and literature tied to a post or tree and shot through with arrows.
-Despite this being the most common artistic depiction of Sebastian, he was rescued and healed by Irene of Rome.
-Shortly afterwards he went to Diocletian to warn him about his sins and as a result was clubbed to death.
-The details of Saint Sebastian’s martyrdom were first spoken of by 4th-century bishop Ambrose of Milan (Saint Ambrose), in his sermon (number 22) on Psalm 118.
-Ambrose stated that Sebastian came from Milan and that he was already venerated there at that time.
+Despite this being the most common artistic depiction of Sebastian, he was rescued and healed by St Irene of Rome.
+Shortly afterwards he went to Diocletian to warn him about his sins and as a result, was clubbed to death.
+The details of Saint Sebastian’s Martyrdom were first spoken of by the 4th Century Bishop, the beloved and revered Doctor of the Church St Ambrose in his sermon (number 22) on Psalm 118.
+St Ambrose stated that Sebastian came from Milan and that he was already venerated there at that time.

 Although there is no doubt that there was a Roman martyr named Sebastian and that devotion to him dates back to the fourth century, the earliest surviving life of the saint was written a century or more after his death.
 According to this story Sebastian was a Praetorian, a member of an elite troop of soldiers who served as the emperor’s bodyguard.
 When Emperor Diocletian began his persecution of the Church, Sebastian used his status to visit Christians in prison.
 This was dangerous business and it was not long before he was denounced to the emperor.